MundVetter/eca/eca/README.md

 can contain a `seed`.
 The `seed` is a binary string.
 The `seed` defaults to `'1'`.
 You can also determine the `width` of the eca.
 The `width` property defaults to `11`.
-The `.genLattice()` method generates a new lattice and that lattice.
-The generated lattices and the original seed are saved in the `.lattices` property.
+The `.genLattice()` method generates a new lattice and returns that lattice.
+The lattices are saved in the `.lattices` property.

 example:
 ``` javascript